manuGil/GEDSys/GeDL/README.md

 ## Example

-The following is the defintion of a gevent for a hot day.
-More examples, including the generated source code, see the [demo document.](../examples/DEMO.md)
+The following is a basic example for the defintion of a gevent for a hot day.
+For more examples, including the generated source code, see the [demo document.](../examples/DEMO.md)

 ```java
 datastream Temperature : measurement ;